-The biggest trend in skincare over the past year hasn't been a product or secret ingredient.
-The hottest thing is doing less — much less — from skipping showers to eschewing shampoo, and now there are some brave souls who have quit washing their faces, calling it the "caveman regimen" (like the Paleo diet for your face).
-They've bought into the idea (pun intended!) that spending lots of money and time on facial cleansers, toners and moisturizers merely subverts the natural process, and that contrary to the idea that all those products are helping our skin, they might be hurting it.
+A big trend in skincare hasn't been a product or secret ingredient.
+It's doing less —from skipping showers to eschewing shampoo, and now there are some brave souls who have quit washing their faces, calling it the "caveman regimen."
+They've bought into the idea that spending lots of money and time on facial cleansers, toners and moisturizers merely subverts the natural process, and that contrary to the idea that all those products are helping our skin, they might be hurting it.

-As Victoria Loustalot wrote over at XOJane, "The idea that our skincare woes might be linked to the expensive and excessive chemicals we slather on our faces every day isn’t the craziest theory."
+As Victoria Loustalot wrote at the now-defunct XOJane, "The idea that our skincare woes might be linked to the expensive and excessive chemicals we slather on our faces every day isn’t the craziest theory."

 Loustalot took the most extreme approach of the group, going without washing, rinsing, scrubbing, lotions or makeup for 60 days and she had good results — at first.
 "Almost immediately the annoying pimples that routinely cropped up around my chin vanished.
 Meanwhile, the rest of my face remained blemish-free.
 My skin no longer looked or felt irritated, and cutting my nighttime routine down from an embarrassingly long 20 minutes to zero was kind of amazing."

-She goes on to detail that the first 30 days cleared up her skin and made her glow, but that over time, dead skin built up on her face, and while she made it the full 60 days sans washing, things did get a little gross.
+She says the first 30 days cleared up her skin, but that over time, dead skin built up on her face, and while she made it the full 60 days sans washing, things got a little gross.
 The uneven skin patches aged her 10 years by the end of the experiment, the opposite of what she wanted.
 (Most caveman regimen advocates suggest exfoliating gently with a washcloth and warm water every couple of weeks.)
 Once she had a good facial, though, her skin was glorious.
-Loustalot's conclusion: Moderation.
-Instead of a Sephora-store's worth of products for morning and evening cleansing, she is now using a very mild, all-natural oat cleanser and a simple oil once a day, and that works for her.
+Loustalot's conclusion: moderation.
+She is now using a very mild, all-natural oat cleanser and a simple oil once a day, and that works for her.

 Inspired by Lady Gaga, Alexa Chung and Salma Hayek, who have all said that they don't wash their faces, Erica Tempesta stopped washing for 31 days (she rinsed with water, occasionally scrubbed with a washcloth and also used lotion, just no washing), and it cleared up her cystic acne.
 From her report, it sounds like she missed the routine of her cleansing more than her skin did.